 Ever look at your team's schedule when it's first announced and wonder aloud WHY its lineup includes teams like Toledo, Temple, Eastern Illinois and Central Michigan?
 Wish your team was playing Alabama in the Chick-fil-A Kickoff?
 Well, if you could schedule one nonconference opponent for every team in the ACC, who would it be?
 Today ESPN.com is revealing our fantasy matchups.

 Based on competition, style of play, coaching matchups, previous history -- whatever -- here's who I'd like to see the ACC play:

 BOSTON COLLEGE vs. PITT -- Why keep playing Kent State when you can get this old Big East series renewed?
 Pittsburgh leads the series 13-16, and the two programs used to play almost every year for three decades.
-They haven't met, though, since 2004.
-Two of the last three games went into overtime.
+They haven't met, though, since 2004, and two of the last three games have gone into overtime.

 CLEMSON vs. GEORGIA -- It's a natural rivalry that provided some of the best games of the 1980s, but the two programs haven't met since the 2002 and 2003 seasons, both season-opening losses for Clemson.
 This series actually will be renewed in 2013 and 2014.

 DUKE vs. SOUTH CAROLINA -- This matchup is based purely on the coaching matchup: Former Duke coach Steve Spurrier vs. former SEC offensive wizard David Cutcliffe.
 These programs met regularly from the 1950s through the 1980s, but haven't played since a 24-24 tie in 1991.
 When Spurrier led Duke to the ACC title in 1989, he opened the season with a 27-21 loss to South Carolina.